LoginRadius/docs/content/terms-of-use/index.md

 ## Privacy

-Your use of the Website is subject to the LoginRadius Privacy Policy, available at [https://www.loginradius.com/privacy-policy/](https://www.loginradius.com/privacy-policy).
+Your use of the Website is subject to the LoginRadius Privacy Policy, available at [] <a href="https://www.loginradius.com/privacy-policy" target="_blank">https://www.loginradius.com/privacy-policy/</a>.

 ## Modification